When you first realize that your cat has peed on your dog’s bed, your first thought may be anger, followed by confusion. Do they not like the dog?

 You may be considering punishing your cat or somehow training them not to pee on your dog’s bed.
 However, this is often not necessary.
 As we’ll discuss, inappropriate peeing is often a sign of an underlying health condition, which will likely need to be treated by your vet.

-Reasons Why Your Cat May Pee on a Dog Bed
+The 4 Reasons Why Your Cat May Pee on a Dog Bed

 There are several reasons why your cat may pee on your dog’s bed.
 Some of these are much more common than others.
 Many are very easy to correct with a trip to your vet or some basic training.
 Others can indicate an underlying condition.

 Either way, figuring out the why will often involve a lot of trial and error.
 If you take your cat to the vet, they may end up with a clean bill of health, for instance, which would rule out the chance of an underlying health condition causing the issue.
 It can be tough to determine the cause without using this method of elimination.

 Several medical conditions can cause inappropriate marking from a cat.
 UTIs are the most common reason for cats to start peeing on things suddenly.
 It isn’t that they care so much about it being the dog’s bed.
 They can’t help it.
 The only way to treat this is to visit your vet.

 It is essential to seek medical care in this case, as even some as basic as a UTI can get pretty serious.
 It can turn into a bladder or kidney infection, which can be deadly if it gets severe enough.

 If your cat usually doesn’t exhibit this type of behavior, it is likely a medical condition.
 You will need to take them to the vet for a complete exam, and they will likely need medication.

 Peeing in inappropriate places can also be a behavioral issue.
 This behavior is more commonly seen in unneutered males, and in this context, it is a way of claiming a territory or object as their own.

 If your dog is new (or your cat), then this may very well be the problem.
 Luckily, there are several methods to decrease and manage this behavior.